diwan-kadir/CancerDetect/README.md

 Team : Kadir Diwan | Rajeev Bandi | Arfah Upade

-Project : Detection of cancer using Genome Profile
+Project : Detection of Cancer using Genome Profiles

 Reference : git link of the Github repo we referred